-Sometimes referred to as Amazônia, the Amazon Rainforest is a natural region and biome in northern South America that occupies the Amazon Basin, a drainage basin of the Amazon River and its tributaries.
-Nine countries have some parts of the Amazon region within their borders.
+The Amazon Rainforest is a biogeographical region in northern South America that occupies the Amazon Basin, a drainage basin of the Amazon River and its tributaries in northern South America.
+Sometimes called Amazônia, nine countries have some parts of the Amazon region within their borders.

-Canaima National Park is located in southeastern Venezuela, along the border between Guyana and Brazil, partially covered by table mountain formations.
-The sheer cliffs and waterfalls that include Angel Falls, the world's highest, form a spectacular landscape.
+Angel Falls, the highest uninterrupted waterfall in the world, is located in the Canaima National Park in southeastern Venezuela along the border between Guyana and Brazil.
+Partially covered by table mountain formations, the sheer cliffs and waterfalls form a spectacular landscape.

 La Gran Sabana is a region in southeastern Venezuela that offers one of the most unusual landscapes in the world, with rivers, waterfalls and gorges, deep and vast valleys, as well as impenetrable jungles and savannas.
 The region also hosts the isolated tabletop mesas known as tepuis.

 The Guiana Shield is one of the three cratons of the South American Plate.
 It is a 1.7 billion-year-old Precambrian geological formation in northeast South America that forms a portion of the northern coast.
-The higher elevations are known as the Guiana (or Guyana) Highlands.
+The higher elevations are known as the Guiana Highlands.

 The Gulf of Venezuela is an inlet of the Caribbean Sea bounded by Venezuela and Colombia.
 It is a shipping route for the petroleum-producing Maracaibo region.
-The Guajira Peninsula is located in northern Colombia and northwestern Venezuela.
+The Guajira Peninsula is located in northeastern Colombia and northwestern Venezuela.